CoderDude1232/GlobalHub/README.md

 # Subject: Re: Issue with Application Purchase Robux Distribution

-Hi [User's Name],
+Hi RickAstley,

-Thank you for reaching out to Roblox Support.
+Thank you for reaching out to Roblox Support via the ticket system at [www.roblox.com/support](https://roblox.com/support).

-We understand there has been an issue regarding Robux distribution following a recent application purchase.
+We understand there has been an issue regarding Robux distribution following a recent gamepass purchase.
 We appreciate you bringing this to our attention and are happy to help clarify the situation.

-From the information provided, a user initially purchased an application using Robux.
+From the information provided, you (RickAstley) initially purchased an application using Robux.
 However, after the purchase, the Robux never appeared as pending in the creator’s account.

-Later, the purchased item was unexpectedly **removed from the buyer’s inventory**.
-The creator did not remove or delete the item from the platform — it was only removed from the buyer’s possession.
-To regain access, the buyer **re-purchased the same application**, but once again, no Robux appeared in pending for the creator.
+Later, the purchased item was removed from your inventory.
+To regain possesion, the buyer **re-purchased the same gamepass**, but once again, no Robux appeared in pending for the creator.

-At this point, the creator has requested that Roblox Support investigate why Robux from either purchase have not been processed or recorded.
+At this point, you have asked the creator if you should contact Roblox Support, and that Roblox Support should  investigate why Robux from either purchase have not been processed or recorded.

 Please note that under Roblox’s Terms of Use, **all purchases are final and non-refundable**, regardless of the circumstances.
-However, we take missing transaction issues seriously and would like to look into this further.
+However, if the transaction was genuine then we will try to push the purchase through to the creator.

-To assist with the investigation, please provide the following:
+To assist us, please provide the following:
-- Username of the buyer
 - Username of the creator
-- Name and link to the application
+- Name and link to the gamepass
 - Date and approximate time of both purchases
 - A screenshot of the buyer's transaction history, if available
-- Any relevant moderation messages that might explain the removal from inventory (if applicable)

 While we are unable to refund Robux, we can work to determine if there was a platform-side error and advise on any available next steps.